cheapreats/react-ui-library/README.md

 First, Make sure you are added to the NPM Organization

-Second, type `npm login` in your terminal
+Second, type `npm login` in your terminal (You only need to do this once per workspace)

 Third, type `npm version {major|minor|patch}` to bump the correct version (Select one of the three choices)